SwayerPT/Mage-Repair/README.md

 - Order Lists by Repair ID / Create / Manage.
 - Client Organization / Create / Manage.
 - Stock handling / Create / Manage / Includes Management through repair.
+- Warehouse Login Session / You can create your own Store Warehouse and make repairs from there without changing other wirehouses.
+- Report Excel Files / includes values about Sales in Repairs(budgets) / List of Repairs / Totals of the Day.
+- Budget System included in Repair Arquive.
+- Translation System (is coming in update 0.69).
+- And more...

 ## How to get?
 - Send message to geral@smartsilva.top